Dentosal/rust_os/README.md

 ## Development

 This is a learning project.
 Currently code contributions are not accepted, as I'd like to learn to fix the problems myself.
+Forking the project is of course possible, if you'd like to develop something beased on this.

 Feel free to submit issues on GitHub if you find any bugs.

 Currently everything is subject to quick changes.
 Any module should be considered unstable.

 ### Branches

 Main branch should always contain a working build, that can be compiled and it boots successfully.
 Feature development is done in separate branches.

-Currently following features are under development:
-* Generic ATA IDE driver
-* Networking: Intel E1000 NIC driver
+Rebase workflow is used to combine branches.

 ## Current features:
 * Long mode with Rust